Cipher Mining Inc. (CIFR) Shares Decline Despite Market Challenges

 CIFR’s Market Performance

-CIFR’s stock has seen a 5.91% increase for the week, with a 37.24% rise in the past month and a 142.34% gain in the past quarter.
-The volatility ratio for the week is 16.76%, and the volatility levels for the past 30 days are at 15.21% for Cipher Mining Inc. The simple moving average for the last 20 days is 16.43% for CIFR stock, with a simple moving average of 87.16% for the last 200 days.
+CIFR’s stock has seen a -24.40% decrease for the week, with a 7.32% rise in the past month and a 100.00% gain in the past quarter.
+The volatility ratio for the week is 12.58%, and the volatility levels for the past 30 days are at 13.72% for Cipher Mining Inc. The simple moving average for the past 20 days is -7.31% for CIFR’s stock, with a 50.57% simple moving average for the past 200 days.

 Analysts’ Opinion of CIFR